-When a tenant in Idaho fails to pay his or her rent, violates a term of the lease, or has engaged in the selling, using or manufacturing a controlled substance, a landlord can only evict the tenant by following certain steps to obtain a court order evicting the tenant.
+The Idaho Eviction Process is regulated by Idaho state law.
+When a tenant in Idaho fails to pay his or her rent, or violates a term of the lease, that is cause to start eviction.
+If a tenant has engaged in the selling, using or manufacturing a controlled substance, a landlord can likewise evict by following certain steps to obtain a court order evicting the tenant.

 Use the Button Above or Click here for a Special Offer on these Idaho Eviction Notice Forms